cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project SCHAPI-POM-EN.md

 # Context

-Since 2003, the Schapi has been coordinating the tools related to real-time flood forecasting at the national level.
+Since 2003, the SCHAPI has been coordinating the tools related to real-time flood forecasting at the national level.
 It also plays a role of expertise and support for the 22 French SPC (Flood Forecasting Services) on the use of these tools and the exploitation of the results.
 For several years, a national software base has been developed to facilitate the daily exchange and supervision of forecasting data.
 The POM (Plateforme Opérationnelle pour la Modélisation), distributed nationally, is part of this perspective of pooling resources.

 ![Main Picture](Project SCHAPI-POM-EN pict 1.png)